JordiCorbilla/stock-prediction-deep-neural-learning/README.md

 Now it is time to prepare our testing data and send it through our deep-learning model to obtain the predictions we are trying to get.

-First we need to import the test data using the same approach we used for the training data using the time steps:
+First, we need to import the test data using the same approach we used for the training data using the time steps:

 ```python
     # Testing Data Transformation